Gibert Joseph: Early years

-Joseph Gilbert, the founder of this firm, began his career as a "professeur des Lettres Classiques (English, "teacher of classical literature") at the Saint-Michel College in Saint-Étienne, a city in eastern central France, before moving to Paris in 1886.
+Joseph Gibert, the founder of this firm, began his career as a "professeur des Lettres Classiques (English, "teacher of classical literature") at the Saint-Michel College in Saint-Étienne, a city in eastern central France, before moving to Paris in 1886.
 Just opposite the Notre Dame Cathedral he began selling books from four bouqiniste boxes at the Quai Saint-Michel on the banks of the Seine.
 In 1888 he opened his first bookstore at 23 Boulevard Saint-Michel in the Latin Quarter of Paris.
 That bookstore specialised in the sale of secondhand school textbooks and thrived in part due to the French Prime Minister Jules Ferry having recently in 1882 made primary education in France free and compulsory.
-Gilbert died in 1915 and his two sons succeeded him as the proprietors of the bookstore.
+Gibert died in 1915 and his two sons succeeded him as the proprietors of the bookstore.

 Separation (1929-2017)

 In 1929 the two brothers decided to go their separate ways.
 Joseph Gibert, the elder son of the founder, opened his own bookstore, named Gibert Joseph, at 30 boulevard Saint-Michel, while Régis, the younger son, maintained the original bookshop on the Quai Saint-Michel, trading under the name Gibert Jeune.

-Over the years the Gilbert Joseph bookstore grew to a height of six floors and has also taken over 26, 30 and 34 boulevard St Michel, attracting students from the nearby Sorbonne.
+Over the years the Gibert Joseph bookstore grew to a height of six floors and has also taken over 26, 30 and 34 boulevard St Michel, attracting students from the nearby Sorbonne.
 At the same time, the Gibert Joseph business developed a network of bookstores in the towns of the French provinces: in Lyon, Grenoble, Saint-Étienne, Clermont-Ferrand, Poitiers, Dijon, Toulouse, Montpellier and Marseille, as well as in various parts of the Paris away from the Latin Quarter.

 The Gibert Jeune business, on the other hand, concentrated on Paris.
-In 1934 it moved to the right bank of the Seine, and established a bookstore at 15 boulevard St Denis while in 1971 investing in the building at 5 place Saint-Michel.
+In 1934 it moved to the right bank of the Seine and established a bookstore at 15 boulevard St Denis while in 1971 investing in the building at 5 place Saint-Michel.

 From the 1950s both the Gibert Joseph and Gibert Jeune businesses diversified from selling just books (both new and secondhand) and selling records, music, videos, stationery, toys and other products as well.
 Beginning in 2002 the businesses set up websites for selling their wares online.

-On 4 February 1986, a Gilbert Jeune store was devastated by an explosion detonated by the CSPPA group, causing five to be wounded.
+On 4 February 1986, a Gibert Jeune store was devastated by an explosion detonated by the CSPPA group, causing five to be wounded.